makbn/finding_trudeau/README.md

 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/makbn/finding_trudeau)

 Finding Trudeau (FT) is a simple application for crawling `CNN` and `Twitter` looking for any news and tweets about *Justin Trudeau*.
-Plus, you can generate **word cloud`** from the most important topics and keywords from Mr. Trudeau's tweets!
+Plus, you can generate **`word cloud`** from the most important topics and keywords from Mr. Trudeau's tweets!

 [![example wordcloud output](https://github.com/makbn/finding_trudeau/raw/master/wcexample.png)](https://twitter.com/JustinTrudeau)

-A Running instance of this application is accessible from [findingtrudea.sakku.cloud](https://findingtrudea.sakku.cloud) or:
+A Running instance of this application is accessible from [findingtrudea.sakku.cloud](https://findingtrudea.sakku.cloud/page/index.html) or you can read more:

  * [Endpoints](#endpoints)
  * [Build from source code](#how-to-build-the-application)